Model landing page components

 What’s next

-If you have followed this series about modeling page builder components, you know how to approach building editor experience for website channels.
+If you have followed this series about modeling Page Builder components, you know how to approach building editor experience for website channels.
 You have learned that you need to define flexible components that enable editors to swiftly add and adjust content while maintaining brand consistency.
 You are ready to define the Page Builder components to help editors craft compelling content that drives customer engagement and action, aligning with broader business objectives.